Do Go On - 536 - FedEx Flight 705

 Oh, yeah, true.

-But it might, I reckon it's going to have a plane scene.
+But I reckon it's going to have a plane scene.

 It has a plane scene, and it has Jason Statham.